domino14/Webolith/kubernetes/README.md

 ### nginx-static

 Nginx-static is based on a publicly available Nginx docker package.
 We use it to serve the Webolith static assets after building with circle-ci.
-We include the assets directly in the image for simplicity, and create a new Docker image on Dockerhub: `webolith-nginx:$CIRCLE_BUILD_NUM`.
+We include the assets directly in the image for simplicity, and create a new Docker image on Dockerhub: `webolith-nginx:$CIRCLE_SHA1`.

 The relevant Kubernetes config files are `nginx-static-deployment.yaml` and `nginx-static-service.yaml`.